microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 8. Call the Module's Methods as needed passing the **DMFMODULE** from step 7.

-9. Finally, destroy the DMFMODULE using **DMF_Module_InstanceDestroy()**.
+9. Finally, destroy the **DMFMODULE** using `WdfObjectDelete()` or let WDF delete it automatically when its parent WDFOBJECT is deleted.

 ### Destroying a Dynamic Module

-It is not necessary to immediately close and destroy the Module after its Methods are called.
-But, it is the responsibility of the Client Driver to do so before the driver corresponding WDFDEVICE is deleted.
+It is not necessary to immediately destroy a Dynamic Module after it is created and its Methods are called.
+If the Module's parent **WDFOBJECT** is a **WDFDEVICE** or some other **WDFOBJECT**, the Module will be automatically destroyed when its parent **WDFOBJECT** is destroyed, similar to all other WDF objects.
+Likewise, the Client can call `WdfObjectDelete()` passing the **DMFMODULE** handle of the Dynamic Module at any time.

 Here is an example of the above sequence showing the **Dmf_AcpiTarget** Module dynamically instantiated: